v3se/minecraft_bot/readme.md

 # minecraft-bot

-Telegram bot for Minecraft Bedrock edition hosted on a dedicated server for delivering messages when player connects or disconnects from the server
+Telegram bot for Minecraft Bedrock edition hosted on a dedicated Ubuntu server for delivering messages when player connects or disconnects from the server

 ## Installation